makersacademy/chitter-challenge/README.md

 Wrote feature test scenario for the user attempting log in with an email that has not been registered, should be shown a flashed message that there is an error.
 Red.

-Wrote a unit test
+Wrote a unit test for User.authenticate to return nil if email doesn't exist as a user.
+Also Red.

-- Wrote logic in User.authenticate to return nil if that user is not in the database.
+- Added guard clause to User.authenticate to return nil if that user is not in the database.

+Unit test green.

 - Restructured the post /sessions route to set user_id with the result of User.authenticate.
 - If user_id is nil a flash notice is set up and redirected to /sessions/new.
 - Otherwise sessions[:user_id] is set and redirected to the homepage as normal (happy path).
 - Added sinatra-flash to gemfile, `bundle` to install, required it in app.rb, and registered it in Chitter class.
 - Added the flash notice to the sessions/new erb view.

-Green.
+Feature green.

+Wrote feature test scenario for the user attempting log in with a correct email, but incorrect password, should be shown a flashed message that there is an error.
+Red.

+Wrote a unit test for User.authenticate to return nil if password doesn't match for that user.
+Also Red.

+- Added guard clause to User.authenticate to return nil if the password does not match (user.authenticate(password) returns false).

+Unit and feature green.

 ## Reflections